Chernoff face

-Chernoff faces, invented by applied mathematician, statistician, and physicist Herman Chernoff in 1973, display multivariate data in the shape of a human face.
-The individual parts, such as eyes, ears, mouth, and nose represent values of the variables by their shape, size, placement, and orientation.
-The idea behind using faces is that humans easily recognize faces and notice small changes without difficulty.
+Chernoff faces are a data visualization method invented by applied mathematician, statistician, and physicist Herman Chernoff in 1973.
+It displays a set of multivariate data in the shape of a human face, where individual parts, such as eyes, ears, mouth, and nose, represent values of the variables by their shape, size, placement, and orientation.

+The idea behind using faces is that humans readily recognize them and notice small changes.
 Chernoff faces handle each variable differently.
-Because the features of the faces vary in perceived importance, the way in which variables are mapped to the features should be carefully chosen (e.g. eye size and eyebrow-slant have been found to carry significant weight).
+Because the features of the faces vary in perceived importance, the way variables are mapped to features should be carefully chosen (e.g., eye size and eyebrow slant have been found to carry significant weight).
+Robert J. K. Jacob used Chernoff faces to encode multivariate data for rapid visual parsing.

 Detail

 Chernoff faces themselves can be plotted on a standard X–Y graph; the faces can be positioned X–Y based on the two most important variables, and then the faces themselves represent the rest of the dimensions for each item.
 Edward Tufte, presenting such a diagram, says that this kind of Chernoff-face graph would "reduce well, maintaining legibility even with individual areas of 0.05 square inches as shown ... with cartoon faces and even numbers becoming data measures, we would appear to have reached the limit of graphical economy of presentation, imagination, and let it be admitted, eccentricity".